Garuda Indonesia Flight 200: Report of the NTSC

 After the crew members were interviewed, the wreckage was examined, flight data and cockpit voice recordings were analyzed, and a safety review of the airport was conducted, Indonesia's National Transportation Safety Committee released its final report on 22 October 2007.
 No evidence was found of any defect or malfunction of the aircraft or its systems that could have contributed to the accident.
 Records showed only the right thrust reverser had been used for the previous 27 sectors, but a fault condition for the left reverser was reset by engineers before departure for this flight, and both were deployed during the landing roll.
 The weather was calm.
-It was noted that the Yogyakarta Airport did not conform to international safety standards, having a runway runoff 60 m in length, compared to the recommended length of 90 m.
+It was noted that the Yogyakarta Airport did not conform to international safety standards, having a runway runoff length of 60 m, compared to the recommended length of 90 m.

-The key NTSC finding is that the aircraft was flown by the Pilot in Command (PIC) at an excessively steep descent and high airspeed of 241 kn rather than the normal 141 kn during the approach and landing, resulting in unstable flight.
+The key NTSC finding was that the aircraft was flown by the Pilot in Command (PIC) at an excessively steep descent and high airspeed of 241 kn rather than the normal 141 kn during the approach and landing, resulting in unstable flight.
 The PIC's attention became fixated on trying to make the first approach work, and he failed to hear the warnings of the copilot and his recommendations to abort the landing and go around, and the repeated warnings from the aircraft flight systems, which were audible in the voice recorder data, notably the "Sink rate" and "pull up" claxons.
 The copilot failed to take control of the aircraft in these extraordinary circumstances, as required by airline policy, apparently due to inadequate training.
 Wing flaps were not fully extended to the maximum 40°, not even to the 15° repeatedly requested by the captain, but only to 5° because the first officer was aware that this was the recommended maximum for that high airspeed, but he failed to notify the captain.